HR-Fahim/hr-fahim.github.io/README.md

 # About

-Used prebuilt website templates here.
+Used prebuilt website templates here and modified for personal use only.
+Kept all license agreement reserved.

 The footer section is part of a website template created by Colorlib and distributed by ThemeWagon.
 It includes social media links and copyright information.